Millville, Illinois: Archaeological investigation

 Multiple archaeological surveys have taken place at the Millville site.
 One such survey occurred when the Illinois Department of Transportation (IDOT) prepared to replace an old bridge across the South Fork Apple River within the state park.
 An archaeological team, from the Resource Investigation Program at the University of Illinois, reported a buried layer of top soil about 70–80 cm beneath the surface with extensive 19th century ceramics and mortar as well as an area of stone that may have been part of a building foundation.
 The team determined that the building of the bridge would disturb the site and recommended further survey, no other work was done at the right-of-way, and IDOT approved the project in December 1991.

 Today, the site is open to the public and marked by a plaque; visitors to Apple River Canyon are allowed to walk about the site and even picnic.
 However, metal detectors and artifact removal are not allowed, and the town site is protected by state and federal law.

 Significance

-Millville was an important town along the stagecoach route from Chicago to Galena, as such it played an important early role in the history of Jo Daviess County.
+Millville was an important town along the stagecoach route from Chicago to Galena, and played an important early role in the history of Jo Daviess County.
 The town site is an archaeologically important site that surveys have shown to be in good condition.
-Artifacts recovery at the site in the future has the potential to yield new information about the day to day habits of those living in Millville.
-For these reasons the Millville Town Site was added to the National Register of Historic Places on March 3, 2003.
+Artifact recovery at the site in the future has the potential to yield new information about the day-to-day habits of those living in Millville.
+For these reasons, the Millville Town Site was added to the National Register of Historic Places on March 3, 2003.